Marcoc-rasi/DEVELOPMENT-IN-SWIFT-FUNDAMENTALS/2 - Introduccion a UIKit/4 - Clases y herencia/README.md

-# Swift Learning Repository: Structures
+# Swift Learning Repository: Classes and Inheritance

-## Lesson 3: Creating Custom Data Types with Structures
+## Lesson 4: Managing Data and Advanced Functionality with Classes and Inheritance

-Swift has many useful types to represent data such as numbers, text, collections, and true or false values.
-However, as you delve into app development, you'll realize that you want to create your own data types, with properties and functions that you design yourself.

-## Highlighted Content

-In this commit, you will learn to create custom data types by declaring a `structure`.
-A structure combines one or more variables into a single type, allowing you to define functions by adding type and instance methods to the structure.
+You have learned about `structures` as a way to gather data and functionality into a type.
+Many programming languages also support another feature, called `classes`, which serves a similar purpose.
+For special cases, classes can (and should) be used instead of structures.

+Classes and structures are very similar, and you can use either as the foundation of your program or app.
+In this commit, you will learn the differences between classes and structures and when to use classes instead of structures.
+Additionally, you will delve into the concept of `inheritance`, superclasses, and subclasses.

 ## Key Concepts

 ### What You Will Learn

-- How to create a custom structure: Explore the process of defining a new data type.
+- The differences between a structure and a class: Understand the advantages and disadvantages of each approach.

-- How to define properties of a structure: Learn to add variables that will be part of your new data type.
+- How to define a class: Learn to create your own class and assign properties and methods to it.

-- How to add methods or functions to a structure: Further customize your structure by including specific functions.
+- The concept of inheritance and its relevance: Explore how to share functionality between classes through inheritance.

+- How to write a class that inherits from another class: Create a subclass that leverages the functionality of a base class.

+- How to use a class to manage complex states in an application: Discover how classes can facilitate handling more complex states.

 ### Important Vocabulary

-- `Computed Property`: A property whose value is calculated in real-time.

-- `Function`: A block of code that performs a specific task.

-- `Initializer`: A special method called when creating an instance of a structure.

-- `Initialization`: The process of creating an instance of a structure.

-- `Instance Method`: A function that operates on particular instances of a structure.

-- `Memberwise Initializer`: An initializer that assigns values to the properties of a structure.

-- `Method`: A function associated with a structure.
+- `Base Class`: A class used as a foundation for other classes.

-- `Property`: A variable that belongs to a structure.
+- `Class`: A programming structure that can contain data and functions.

-- `Self`: A reference to the current instance of a structure within its methods.

-- `Structure`: A data type that combines variables into a single type.
+- `Inheritance`: The process by which a class acquires properties and methods from another class.

-- `Type`: The definition of a new data type.
+- `State`: The current condition or values of an application at a given moment.

+- `Subclass`: A class that inherits from another class and can extend or override its functionality.